This article is all about the perfect Washington DC 4 day itinerary for any time of the year.

 Dinner in Downtown Washington DC

 As mentioned at the start of the article, reservations are recommended especially at peak dinner hours.
 Since the nation’s capital naturally attracts people from around the world, the city’s cuisine reflects this wonderful diversity.
-There is a large variety of restaurant options in downtown DC that are easy to reach by walking, biking, or taking a rideshare from the National Mall.

-Today is the first full day in Washington DC!
-Head to the Capitol building for a guided tour, then enjoy lunch at the Capitol cafe.
-After lunch, explore the Library of Congress, take a stroll along Capitol Hill, and visit the America’s Presidents at the National Portrait Gallery.
-Last, enjoy dinner and night out in the capital’s awesome food scene.
+After breakfast, head to the Capitol building for a guided tour, then grab lunch at the Capitol cafe.
+Afterwards, explore the Library of Congress, Capitol Hill, and the history of America’s Presidents at the National Portrait Gallery.

 Capitol Building Guided Tour

-The Capitol building tour is a must-see while you’re in the city.
 You can book a tour online before you arrive, or you can hope for a same-day walk up spot.
-The best time to arrive for the tour is early in the day.
+I’ve heard multiple times that the best time to arrive for the tour is morning or early afternoon.

 You can arrive to the Capitol building by Metrorail, or by car.
-There are several Metrorail stations nearby, including Capitol South, Smithsonian, and Union Station.
+There are multiple Metrorail stations nearby, including Capitol South, Smithsonian, and Union Station.
 Which station you arrive at will depend on the direction you are coming from.

-Time: 1.5 to 2 hours from start to finish of the tour.
-This does not count time in line or waiting for the tour to begin.
-Hours for tours as of 2023 are 8:30 a.m. to 4:30 p.m.
-However, if you’re doing a walk-up tour you must arrive by 2:30 p.m. at the latest, and it is recommended you show up as early as possible because walk-up spots cannot be guaranteed.
+Hours for tours as of 2025 are 8:30 a.m. to 4:30 p.m.
+However, if you’re doing a walk-up tour you must arrive by 2:30 p.m. at the latest, and it is recommended you show up as early as possible because walk-up spots aren’t guaranteed.

 Lunch at the Capitol Building